Summary

 - No annual fee

-- Unlimited cash back actually earned as Chase Ultimate Rewards points
+- Unlimited cash back fulfilled as Chase Ultimate Rewards points

-- Numerous redemption options, including travel at Chase Ultimate Rewards portal
+- Numerous redemption options, including travel through the Chase Ultimate Rewards portal

-- Multiple travel perks like trip cancellation and interruption insurance
+- Multiple travel perks, such as trip cancellation and interruption insurance

 Cons

-Who should apply: Young working adults with good credit should definitely apply for this card.
-Though it earns rewards more slowly than mid-tier travel cards, it’ll serve you well in your first few years after college.
-The Chase Freedom Unlimited is also perfect for anyone looking for a gateway into Chase Ultimate Rewards but isn’t ready to pay an annual fee.
+Who should apply: Young, working adults with good credit should apply for this card.
+The Chase Freedom Unlimited is perfect for people looking for a gateway into Chase Ultimate Rewards without paying an annual fee.

 Who should skip: If you’re still struggling to establish healthy credit habits, you should go for a different card.